 Most popular certification

-In the UK the most popular agile project management certification is AgilePM® - offered by the APMG.
+In the UK the most popular agile PM certification is AgilePM® - offered by the APMG.
 Announced in 2010, this qualification scheme was developed in conjunction with the Agile Business Consortium (formerly the DSDM Consortium).

-The syllabus for the certification is based upon DSDM, which was the world’s first agile project management methodology when it launched in 1995.
+The syllabus for the certification is based upon DSDM, which was the world’s first agile PM methodology when it launched in 1995.
 The DSDM Consortium was a signatory to the original Agile Manifesto in 2001.

 The latest version – the DSDM Agile Project Framework (AgilePF) – was launched in 2014 and is documented in the Agile Project Management Handbook v2.0.

 These courses were designed to help students develop both the knowledge and skills required to work on an agile project and develop the understanding to apply the guidance on an agile project.

 Since its launch, more than 100,000 AgilePM examinations have been taken.

 * estimation based on first half of 2018

 The graph shows that in 8 years over 70,000 AgilePM Foundation exams and over 36,000 AgilePM Practitioner exams will have been sat worldwide (*estimation – see above note).
 As more and more professionals learn about the new qualifications scheme, these numbers are set to rise.

 In 2017, approximately 45% of all exams taken worldwide were sat in the UK.
 Of these 38% of Foundation exams and 58% of Practitioner exams were sat in the UK.